Red-Flake/burpsuite-nix/README.md

 ## TODO

 - [] Add a Github Action Workflow that updates the Extensions
+- [] Improve the flake.nix, allow multiple architectures
 - [] Only prefetch changed Extensions, not all Extensions on a Change
-- [] Implement more abstract options as darkmode
 - [] Explore compiling the Extensions from Source
 - [] reimplement javas cursed directory name generation to declaratively modify burp extension settings